-Which of the following elements does NOT exist as a diatomic mole... | Study Prep in Pearson+
+Which of the following elements does not exist as a diatomic mole... | Study Prep in Pearson+

 1

-Identify that Oxygen (O_2), Chlorine (Cl_2), and Nitrogen (N_2) are all well-known diatomic molecules under standard conditions, meaning they naturally exist as pairs of atoms.
+Recognize that noble gases like helium (He) are monatomic in their elemental form, meaning they exist as single atoms rather than bonded pairs, due to their full valence electron shells making them very stable and unreactive.

-Recognize that Helium (He) does not form diatomic molecules; it exists as individual atoms due to its inert nature and complete electron shell.
+Compare the given options and identify which element does not form a diatomic molecule naturally: Helium (He) is monatomic, while nitrogen (N\_2), hydrogen (H\_2), and oxygen (O\_2) are diatomic.

-Conclude that among the given options, Helium (He) is the element that does NOT exist as a diatomic molecule in its standard elemental form.
+Conclude that helium (He) does not exist as a diatomic molecule in its elemental form.

 Watch next